-Healthwatch Plymouth recently published a report on the state of care of sarcoidosis in the south west of England.
-SarcoidosisUK is planning to replicate this project with our other support groups and their local Healthwatch bodies across the UK.
+SarcoidosisUK is working with Healthwatch Plymouth and our South West Support Group to produce a report on the state of care of sarcoidosis in the south west of England.

-SarcoidosisUK are developing a project mapping sarcoidosis care across the UK.
-This will be used to inform changes to be made to improve the standard and consistency of care.
-It will raise the profile of sarcoidosis
+SarcoidosisUK are coordinating a project for 2018, mapping sarcoidosis care across the UK.
+We will work alongside healthcare professionals, patients, caregivers, service providers and other charities.
+The final report will be used to inform changes to be made to improve the standard and consistency of care.
+It will be published and promoted to raise the profile of sarcoidosis.

 Engagement with Healthcare Professionals